ossf/wg-best-practices-os-developers/docs/Secure-Coding-Guide-for-Python/CWE-664/CWE-426/README.md

 python3 -m http.server -b 127.0.0.42 8080
 ```

-The http.server module is now launched from the `PYTHONPATH` and only printing "hello there" instead of launching the webserver.
+The `http.server` module is now launched from the `PYTHONPATH` and only prints "hello there" instead of launching the web server.

 ## Compliant Solution

-Most Python interpreters have `--check-hash-based-pycs` set to `default` and are skipping integrity validation of byte code against their source code files.
-Using `--check-hash-based-pycs always` enforces hash-based integrity verification of byte code files against their source code files.
-A user custom `PYTHONPATH` is suppressed with the `-I` isolation flag.
+In the following compliant solution, a user custom `PYTHONPATH` is suppressed with the `-I` isolation flag.
+This isolates the environment to avoid malicious code injection via `PYTHONPATH`.
+Additionally, using `--check-hash-based-pycs always` enforces hash-based integrity verification of byte code files against their source code files.

+compliant01.bash:

 *[compliant01.bash](compliant01.bash):*